Comparative Neurobiology Lab

 Research in the Laberge Lab

-Current research is funded by a Discovery Grant from the Natural Sciences and Engineering Research Council of Canada.
+Current research is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant and Canada First Research Excellence Fund programs.
 An infrastructure grant from the Canada Foundation for Innovation and Ontario’s Ministry of Research and Innovation was used to establish our electrophysiology and microscopy facilities.